DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 e.
 Construct a 95\% confidence interval that corresponded to this hypothesis test, would you expect 8 hours to be in the interval?

-\indent 7.
-Vegetarian college students II
+7. Vegetarian college students II

 From problem 2 part c, suppose that it has been reported that 8\% of college students are vegetarians.
 We think USAFA is not typical because of their fitness and health awareness, we think there are more vegetarians.
 We collect a random sample of 125 cadets and find 12\% claimed they are vegetarians.
 Is there enough evidence to claim that USAFA cadets are different?